Jeff Angelo

 Jeff M. Angelo (born December 5, 1964) is a radio talk show host for WHO (AM) in Des Moines, Iowa.
-His show, "Need To Know With Jeff Angelo," airs from 9 am Central Time to 11 am Central Time.
-The show discusses politics, pop culture, and life in Iowa.
+His show, "The WHO Radio Morning Show With Jeff Angelo" airs from 5:30 am (CT) to 9 am (CT) weekdays.
+He comments on the top stories of the day and invites listener discussion.

 Angelo was the Iowa State Senator from the 48th District.
-He served three terms in the Iowa Senate (1997–2009) and was an assistant minority leader.
+He served three terms in the Iowa Senate,(1997–2009) was an assistant minority leader, and served as President Pro Tem.

 Angelo served on several committees in the Iowa Senate: the Appropriations committee, the Commerce committee, the Local Government committee, the Rules and Administration committee, and the Ways and Means committee.

 Angelo was re-elected in 2004 with 14,981 votes (54%), defeating Democratic opponent Steve Waterman.
 On September 17, 2007, he announced that he would not seek re-election in 2008.

-Family

-Angelo is married to his wife Tara and together they have three adult children.
-They reside in downtown Des Moines, Iowa.